top of page

 Archery

-Teams will design, construct, and race their own Flintstone-style vehicles or chariots using provided materials.
-The activity emphasizes creativity, teamwork, and innovation, as each team collaborates to create a functional and race-worthy vehicle.
+Teams will design, construct, and race their own vehicles or chariots using pioneering skills.
+The activity emphasises creativity, teamwork, and innovation, as each team collaborates to create a functional vehicle.
 The challenge also involves strategic thinking as teams decide how to balance design, efficiency, and speed.

-A range of fun icebreaker challenges to kickstart your residential visit: Teams will complete Gutterball, Earthbalk, catterpillar walk and Boardwalking.
-A great way to introduce key PSHE concepts explored througout the residential.
+A range of fun icebreaker challenges to kickstart your residential visit: teams will complete Gutterball, Earthbalk, Catterpillar Walk and Boardwalking.
+A great way to introduce key PSHE concepts explored throughout the residential.